claczny/rtd-rst-test/docs/source/preparation/index.rst

 You will then reach the access node of the UL HPC.
 This particular node is meant as an **intermediary** point from which you reserve your actual resources, i.e., compute nodes.

-N.B. **NEVER** run compute intensive commands on the *access* node but reserve a compute node for this.
+.. note:: **NEVER** run compute intensive commands on the *access* node but reserve a compute node for this.

 Reserving resources
 """""""""""""""""""